seancorfield/dot-clojure/README.md

 ## The `:dev/repl` Alias

-The `:dev/repl` alias calls `org.corfield.dev.repl/start-repl` in the [`repl.clj` file](https://github.com/seancorfield/dot-clojure/blob/develop/src/org/corfield/dev/repl.clj) from this repo.
-That does a number of things (see the `start-repl` docstring for more details):
+The `:dev/repl` alias calls `org.corfield.dev.repl/-main` in the [`repl.clj` file](https://github.com/seancorfield/dot-clojure/blob/develop/src/org/corfield/dev/repl.clj) from this repo.
+That does a number of things (see the `-main` docstring for more details):

 * Optionally, starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run).
 * If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry); call `(dev/toggle-logging!)` to turn this `tap>`'ing on and off.